How To Greet in France? Cultural Norms, French Greetings

 How To Greet in France

 Bonjour, Bonne après-midi, Je m’appelle XYZ, Je suis ravi de vous rencontrer, Comment ça va ?, Bien, merci.
-Et vous-même ?… You must be surprised about the language of the above-mentioned few sentences.
+Et vous-même ?… You must be surprised by the language of the above-mentioned few sentences.
 Indeed!
 These are the few words you will listen to as soon as you enter the French land.
-If you are planning to study in France and are worried about the cultural mag or the language difference, then this blog is just for you.
+If you are planning to study in France and are worried about the cultural shock or the language difference, then this blog is just for you.
 In this blog, we will be talking about how to greet in France.
 Keep reading further for an informational dive.

 Basic French Greetings